unclebob/spacewar/README.md

 _The Corbomite Device_.
 When you dock with _The Corbomite Device_ your ship will become much more powerful, and you should be able to rid the federation of all klingons.

+## Controls
+Most of the controls are simple buttons or sliders.
+You should not find them difficult to use.
+However, three controls (_ENGAGE_, _FIRE_, and _New Game_) require a long press to activate.
+This is to prevent accidental activation.
+You must hold the button down until it turns white.

 ## Sensors
 You have three views.